ni/ams-capabilities/CONTRIBUTING.md

 1. Save Changes
 Note: If you have polymorphic VIs only add the polymorphy VI to the palette and not the once it contains

-# After Adding a Capability
+# After adding a Capability
 When you are done creating a capability, also add the description on the README.md in order to describe what the capability is good for and what it should do / be used for inside a driver

 # Not yet in use